 Osprey Atmos AG 65 S/M M/L

-The Osprey Atmos AG 65 comes in three sizes, and I do recommend taking the time to figuring out which of the sizes is recommended for you and your body type.
+The Osprey Atmos AG 65 comes in three sizes, and I do recommend taking the time to figure out which of the sizes is recommended for you and your body type.

 Here’s how Osprey recommends measuring yourself…